klsraj/sdp-android-development-pro/GroupProject/Docs/ProjectPlan.md

 ### Activity: Planning

-* Activity Description: Team members discuss the overarching goal of the project and distribute the workload for the coming weeks to ensure high-quality and punctual delivery of the software.
+* **Activity Description**: Team members discuss the overarching goal of the project and distribute the workload for the coming weeks to ensure high-quality and punctual delivery of the software.
-* Entrance Criteria: Requirements Document
+* **Entrance Criteria**: Requirements Document
-* Exit Criteria: Detailed Project Plan
+* **Exit Criteria**: Detailed Project Plan

 ### Activity: Design

-* Activity Description: Team members finalize the detailed architecture of the software that will be developed.
+* **Activity Description**: Team members finalize the detailed architecture of the software that will be developed.
-* Entrance Criteria: Revised Requirements document
+* **Entrance Criteria**: Revised Requirements document
-* Exit Criteria: Design Document
+* **Exit Criteria**: Design Document

 ### Activity: App Development & Code Implementation

-* Activity Description: Team members implement code in accordance with the Design Document and Requirements.
+* **Activity Description**: Team members implement code in accordance with the Design Document and Requirements.
-* Entrance Criteria: Design document
+* **Entrance Criteria**: Design document
-* Exit Criteria: Android app and Revised Design Document
+* **Exit Criteria**: Android app and Revised Design Document

 ### Activity: App Testing

-* Activity Description: Team members develop and execute test cases, report bugs, and create hot fixes to ensure high-quality software is delivered.
+* **Activity Description**: Team members develop and execute test cases, report bugs, and create hot fixes to ensure high-quality software is delivered.
-* Entrance Criteria: Android App
+* **Entrance Criteria**: Android App
-* Exit Criteria: Robust test design with test cases that cover as many practical scenarios as needed to ensure the code implementation meets all the requirements.
+* **Exit Criteria**: Robust test design with test cases that cover as many practical scenarios as needed to ensure the code implementation meets all the requirements.

 ## 3 Team